dejlek/itl/README.md

   the total number of digits, and a scale that indicates the number of digits after the decimal point.
 - **string** - Represents a text sequence.

+Integers, fixed-point numbers, and strings have an optional set of name-value pairs and an optional flag indicating if values of this type are constrained to the specified set of values.
+A value in a name-value pair is stored as a string for use as a union discriminator.
+If an integer, fixed-point, or string is used as a discriminator, then the set of name-value pairs must be one-to-one.

+# Compound Types

 - **sequence** - Represents a homogenous sequence of values of a given type.
 A sequence has has either:
   1. No size or capacity indicating a dynamic size.